sheepworrier/bhdbsl/rules.md

 ## 5. OFFICERS:

-President, Chairman, Vice-Chairman, Honorary Secretary, Hon.
-Inter Town Cup Secretaries, Honorary Treasurer and Honorary Auditor shall be elected at each Annual General Meeting Vice-Presidents to be elected at the discretion of the Management Committee.
+President, Chairman, Vice-Chairman, Honorary Secretaries, Hon.
+Inter Town Cup Secretaries, Junior Development Officer, Honorary Treasurer and Honorary Auditor shall be elected at each Annual General Meeting Vice-Presidents to be elected at the discretion of the Management Committee.

 ## 6. ANNUAL GENERAL MEETING: